 Person-Driven Services Project Summary

 On July 1, 2013, the Institute on Disabilities at Temple University in collaboration with Disability Rights Network (DRN), Values into Action-PA, Mental Health Association of SE Pennsylvania, PA Health Law Project, Philadelphia Coordinated Health Care, PA Mental Health Consumers Association and the Human Services Research Institute began work on the Developmental Disabilities Council funded Person-Driven Services Project.
-The two year project includes a demonstration project, research and advocacy.
+The four year project includes a demonstration project, research and advocacy.

-We will conduct a cross-disability demonstration in which 40-50 people in southeastern PA will have the opportunity to direct their own services with the assistance of a Support Broker/Recovery Coach.
+We will conduct a cross-disability demonstration in which 40-50 people in southeastern and northeastern PA will have the opportunity to direct their own services with the assistance of a Support Broker/Recovery Coach.
 Project participants will select a Supports Broker/Recovery Coach to assist them with planning, budgeting and arranging formal and informal services and supports.
 The project will support the development of a "Supports Brokerage" and network for Supports Brokers/Recovery Coaches.

 The Institute is currently taking applications for project participants: http://tinyurl.com/applicationpds